djkeu/data_visualization/README.md

     For clarity, the listings in this section use the long form of for loops.
 If you’re comfortable using list comprehensions, try writing a comprehension for one or both of the loops in each of these programs.

 ## 15-10 Practicing with Both Libraries
-    Try using Matplotlib to make a die-rolling visualization, and
-    ToDo: use Plotly to make the visualization for a random walk.
+    Try using Matplotlib to make a die-rolling visualization, and use Plotly to make the visualization for a random walk.
 (You’ll need to consult the documentation for each library to complete this exercise.) mpl_die.py
         plotly_walk.py